 The Lions (Cat A)

 We will now walk up the Løvebakken (Lion Hill) in front of the Storting, named so because of the two lions at each foot of the hill.
 It is not uncommon in different cultures to use lions as national symbols.
-The king of beasts is also used in the Norwegian seal and when the Storting is the very centre of democracy, it must be justified by the use of lions.
-The lions were set up simultaneously with the opening of the parliament building.
+The king of beasts is also used in the Norwegian seal.
+As the Storting is the very centre of democracy, it must be justified by the use of lions.
+The lions were finished when they opened the parliament building.
 1866.
 Artist: Christopher Borch, but carved by convicts.

 Wilhelm Frimann Koren Christie (Cat B)